Visual impairment

-Visual impairment, also known as vision impairment, is a medical definition primarily measured based on an individual's better eye visual acuity; in the absence of treatment such as correctable eyewear, assistive devices, and medical treatment– visual impairment may cause the individual difficulties with normal daily tasks including reading and walking.
-Low vision is a functional definition of visual impairment that is chronic, uncorrectable with treatment or correctable lenses, and impacts daily living.
-As such low vision can be used as a disability metric and varies based on an individual's experience, environmental demands, accommodations, and access to services.
-The American Academy of Ophthalmology defines visual impairment as the best-corrected visual acuity of less than 20/40 in the better eye, and the World Health Organization defines it as a presenting acuity of less than 6/12 in the better eye.
-The term blindness is used for complete or nearly complete vision loss.
+Visual or vision impairment (VI or VIP) is the partial or total inability of visual perception.
+In the absence of treatment such as corrective eyewear, assistive devices, and medical treatment, visual impairment may cause the individual difficulties with normal daily tasks, including reading and walking.
+The terms low vision and blindness are often used for levels of impairment which are difficult or impossible to correct and significantly impact daily life.
 In addition to the various permanent conditions, fleeting temporary vision impairment, amaurosis fugax, may occur, and may indicate serious medical problems.
-The abbreviation VIP is sometimes used for Visually Impaired Person, Persons or People.

 The most common causes of visual impairment globally are uncorrected refractive errors (43%), cataracts (33%), and glaucoma (2%).
 Refractive errors include near-sightedness, far-sightedness, presbyopia, and astigmatism.
 Cataracts are the most common cause of blindness.
 Other disorders that may cause visual problems include age-related macular degeneration, diabetic retinopathy, corneal clouding, childhood blindness, and a number of infections.
 Visual impairment can also be caused by problems in the brain due to stroke, premature birth, or trauma, among others.
 These cases are known as cortical visual impairment.
 Screening for vision problems in children may improve future vision and educational achievement.
 Screening adults without symptoms is of uncertain benefit.
 Diagnosis is by an eye exam.

 The World Health Organization (WHO) estimates that 80% of visual impairment is either preventable or curable with treatment.
 This includes cataracts, the infections river blindness and trachoma, glaucoma, diabetic retinopathy, uncorrected refractive errors, and some cases of childhood blindness.
 Many people with significant visual impairment benefit from vision rehabilitation, changes in their environment, and assistive devices.

 As of 2015, there were 940 million people with some degree of vision loss.
 246 million had low vision and 39 million were blind.
 The majority of people with poor vision are in the developing world and are over the age of 50 years.
 Rates of visual impairment have decreased since the 1990s.
-Visual impairments have considerable economic costs both directly due to the cost of treatment and indirectly due to decreased ability to work.
+Visual impairments have considerable economic costs, both directly due to the cost of treatment and indirectly due to decreased ability to work.